Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

-So far, we have assumed that messages in the Bracha-Dolev protocol combination contain, besides the payload data, a payload ID $(s, bid)$, a message type $mType \in \{\texttt{SEND}, \texttt{ECHO}, \texttt{READY}\}$, the ID of the process that generated the message, and a list of process IDs to indicate the path the message followed in the topology.
-We now detail several observations that allow these messages to be more concisely transmitted without loss of information.
+So far, we have assumed that messages in the Bracha-Dolev protocol combination contain, besides the payload data, a payload ID $(s, bid)$, a message type $mType \in \{\texttt{SEND}, \texttt{ECHO}, \texttt{READY}\}$, the ID of the process that generated the message, and a path that indicates the list of process IDs the message went through in the topology.
+We now detail several observations that allow us to distinguish multiple particular cases using different message types, and transmit equivalent information more concisely.